View or download printable PDF of St. Johns Neighborhood Association Bylaws

 SECTION 1.
 COMPOSITION OF BOARD

-The Board of Directors, herein referred to as the Board, shall be composed of a seven (7) member Executive Committee (Chairperson, Vice-Chairperson, Secretary, Treasurer, Land Use Chairperson, Outreach Chairperson, and Safety and Livability Chairperson) and eight (8) members at large.
+The Board of Directors, herein referred to as the Board, shall be composed of a four (4) member Executive Committee (Chairperson, Vice Chairperson, Secretary, Treasurer), and up to eleven (11) additional members including Standing Committee Chairs and Directors at large.

 SECTION 2.
 ELIGIBILITY FOR BOARD SERVICE

-Only persons eligible for membership shall be qualified to hold an elected or appointed position.
+Only persons who are members shall be qualified to hold an elected or appointed position.
 Members younger than 18 years of age must have parental permission to be on the board.

 SECTION 3.
 TERMS OF OFFICE

 Each Director shall hold office for which they are elected or appointed for a term expiring at the next Board election pursuant to Section 4 of this Article.

 The election of Directors shall be by nomination from the floor and requires a majority vote of the members present at the October general meeting.

 Directors shall elect members of the Executive Committee, by majority of Directors present, in the next Board meeting after the October general meeting.

 SECTION 5.
 REMOVAL